quincy928/BDB-2023/README.md

 - **Models:** This section houses the trained models and relevant artifacts generated during the modeling phase.

 - **Results:** We present visualizations and summaries of our findings, providing a clear representation of the project's outcomes.

-## Conclusion

-While the initial results offer insights into tackling performance during pass plays, ongoing work and further investigation are essential.
-This repository serves as an evolving resource, and we welcome collaboration and feedback to enhance our understanding of this fascinating aspect of NFL gameplay.

-Feel free to explore the code, contribute, and join the discussion on how to refine our approach to tackling performance analysis in the NFL.